DanWahlin/ES6-Modules-Starter/readme.md

 The source code is located in the `js` folder and written in ES6/ES2015.
 We use `gulp` to transpile to ES5 using Babel.
 The `gulp` command runs the default Gulp task which transpiles the code and puts it in the `dist` folder and then watches for more changes.
 If you change the source, it will transpile again.

-When you launch index.html, SystemJS kicks in and looks for `config.js` for its settings.
-We tell SystemJS to use Babel to transpile and that the baseURL for the code is in `/dist`.
+When you launch index.html (via `npm start`), SystemJS kicks in and looks for `config.js` for its settings.
+We tell SystemJS that the base URL for the code is in `/dist`.
 This is important so all import statements that were written assuming relative pathing in the `src` folder will still work.
 Finally, we tell SystemJS that import statements by default should assume they end with `.js`.
-This is accomplished by setting `defaultExtension` to `true`.
+This is accomplished by setting `defaultExtension` to `js`.
 See the code below for an example.

 ```javascript
 System.config({